-Laboratory and plant growth facilities: The current four laboratories in SPAREC were established in 1984 and are in dire need of renovation.
-In addition to the much-needed laboratory renovations, three new laboratories (3,000 GSF total) with office settings are needed in order to host lab employees.
+- Laboratory and plant growth facilities: The current four laboratories in SPAREC were established in 1984 and are in dire need of renovation.
+In addition to the much-needed laboratory renovations (2,700 GSF), three new laboratories (3,000 GSF total) with office settings are needed in order to host lab employees.
 As the programs have several ultra-low temperature freezers, a backup generator is necessary to retain the stored samples' quality.

-AREC Support Services Complex: In recent years SPAREC has been purchasing new equipment and machinery, and there is increasingly a need for a building with conditioned space for staff and adequate storage space for heavy equipment.
-This 10,000 GSF facility fully-enclosed pre-engineered multi-purpose building should be accompanied by three feed storage bins.
+- AREC Support Services Complex: In recent years SPAREC has been purchasing new equipment and machinery, and there is a growing need for a building with conditioned space for staff and adequate storage space for heavy equipment.
+This 10,000 GSF facility fully enclosed pre-engineered multi-purpose building should be accompanied by three feed storage bins.

-Greenhouse space: Existing greenhouses continue to age and deteriorate as several are beyond their useful lifespan.
+- Greenhouse space: Existing greenhouses continue to age and deteriorate as several are beyond their useful lifespan.
 Building 0898 (4,900 GSF), consisting of a headhouse and two greenhouse wings needs capital renewal including a major upgrade to its heating/cooling systems, irrigation, lighting, and chemical application systems.
 Further, a new smart greenhouse (3,000 GSF) is necessary to study plants in advanced growing conditions and climate change.

-In summary, the collective items above represent an overall strategy to improve top priority projects across the two AREC facilities and sites, bringing these portions of the system fully up to current standards and providing room for growth in new areas of studies.
-New facilities will be flexible and open to the fullest extent for maximum configurability and to meet future needs for the ARECs and the Commonwealth.
-In total, this project includes multiple facilities across the sites across the Commonwealth that total approximately 65,600 gross square feet.
+In summary, the collective items above represent an overall strategy to improve top-priority projects across the Commonwealth's AREC facilities and sites, over time bringing the system fully up to current standards and providing room for growth in new areas of study.
+New facilities will be flexible and open to the fullest extent for maximum configurability and to meet the future needs of the AREC and the Commonwealth.
+In total, this project includes the renovation and construction of research and programmatic facilities at its site in Blackstone, Virginia that total approximately 26,600 gross square feet.